hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Because his worship may not chance to know
 >
-> This act exists, for magistrates have been
+> This Act exists[^198], for magistrates have been
 >
 > As dull and ignorant quite, as other men.

->
+[^198]: Magistrates are not always conversant with Acts of Parliament.
+To several of those gentlemen Publicans have applied (as the Author knows) for leave to hold Balls at their houses, and though the permission has been generally refused, yet their Worships never stated it was not in their power to give such permission; they never pointed out the penal clauses of the Act of 25th George the Second, nor gave any caution on the subject to the applicants, who were only warned as to late hours, improper company, &c. and to keep the peace.

-> And petty constables you'll often find,
+> And petty constables[^199] you'll often find,
 >
 > If you enquire, are rogues and fools combined;

->
+[^199]: In the instances where expenses were incurred by publicans in defending themselves against calendar's informations, it was chiefly through the sapient advice of petty constables and catchpoles resorting to the Defendant's houses.

-> Like "Dogberry" of old, they're just the same,
+> Like "Dogberry"[^200] of old, they're just the same,
 >
 > And only differ from him as to name;

->
+[^200]: A character in Shakspeare's Comedy of "Much ado about nothing".

 > Often pretend to understand the law,
 >
 > To give advice, or else to find a flaw.